What is this place?

 Jared Book (@jaredbook), one of our longest-serving writers and formerly with The Concordian, is a sports writer based in Montreal who knows the Quebec university scene well.

-Kyle Brown (@BrownKyleW, kylewbrown.com), a freelance journalist and editor usually covering hockey for us, was previously the editor-in-chief and sports editor at Laurier Brantford's The Sputnik, and can currently be found .
+Kyle Brown (@BrownKyleW) a freelance journalist and editor covering hockey for us, was previously the editor-in-chief and sports editor at Laurier Brantford's The Sputnik, and can currently be found here.

-Fraser Caldwell (@fraser_caldwell) previously the sports editor at The Silhouette, now working for the Marauders' communications department and as a freelance reporter for Canadian Press, joined us as a volleyball columnist, though he is often found in our football coverage as well.
+Fraser Caldwell (@fraser_caldwell) previously the sports editor at McMaster's The Silhouette, now working for the Marauders' communications department and as a freelance reporter for the Canadian Press, is a volleyball columnist here, though he is often found in our football coverage as well.

-Brian Decker (@Decker_Brian), part of our men's basketball coverage, was previously the sports editor and executive editor at The Silhouette.
+Brian Decker (@Decker_Brian) leads our men's basketball coverage.
+He was previously the sports editor and executive editor at The Silhouette.
 A former varsity golfer at McMaster, Brian is now a media official with the PGA Tour Canada.

-Kevin Garbuio (@Buio11), based in Fort McMurray, previously played football for Acadia, and covers football and basketball for us.
+Kevin Garbuio (@Buio11), who previously played football for Acadia, covers football and basketball for us.

-David Kilfoil (@dkilfoil) has covered AUS men's hockey for a long time, for example as a broadcaster with CHSR-FM (and also here).
+David Kilfoil (@dkilfoil) is back with more AUS men's hockey coverage, a longtime beat of his, for example as a broadcaster with CHSR-FM.

 Perry King (@kingperry) writes about basketball and football, primarily focusing on the OUA.
-Perry is a freelance journalist based in Toronto and former sports editor at the Varsity.
+Perry, a community journalist based in Toronto and former sports editor at the University of Toronto's Varsity, is currently the sports editor for the Town Crier.

-Robert Murray (@NovaCanuck) was previously the national sports editor for the Canadian University Press and sports editor at The Argosy, and has also joined The CIS Blog's new Wood Buffalo bureau as a sports reporter with Fort McMurray Today.
+Robert Murray (@NovaCanuck) was previously the national sports editor for the Canadian University Press and sports editor at Mount Allison University's The Argosy, and is now part of The CIS Blog's expanding Wood Buffalo bureau as a multimedia sports reporter with Fort McMurray Today.

 Neate Sager (@neatebuzzthenet) probably needs no introduction to our blog's readers, because...well, he ran the site for years.
 He now covers major junior hockey for Yahoo!
 Sports.